Religion and Islam

 It is generally accepted among Islamic scholars that buying shares is halal provided that the company you are investing in is not profiting from prohibited (haraam) products such as alcoholic drinks or interest-based assets.
 Sometimes the actual produce of the company may not be haraam in of itself but may be servicing haraam activities, which would also make investing in such a company haraam.
 For example, the glass bottle within which an alcoholic drink is contained is not haraam itself, but a company that produces glass bottles specifically for the purpose of storing alcoholic drinks is engaged in profiting from a product that encourages haraam behaviour.
 Either way, MyAhmed does not feature haraam companies on its app.

 Considering that MyAhmed is not actually a bank, money you deposit into your MyAhmed account is not taken as a loan and therefore does not accumulate interest.
-Unlike conventional banks, MyAhmed can also ensure that your money is not being used to give interest-based loans to third parties or fund businesses that do not comply with Islamic law.
+Unlike conventional banks, MyAhmed also ensures that your money is not being used to give interest-based loans to third parties or fund businesses that facilitate non-halal activities.
+Your deposits are ring-fenced and neither MyAhmed nor yourselves earn any interest.